The average cost for replacing the engine’s oil cooler line is between $225 and $253 and maybe more.

 - New oil cooler lines

-Once you are done gathering, follow this guide along to remove oil cooler lines from the radiator.
+Once you are done gathering, follow this guide to remove oil cooler lines from the radiator.

 A Comprehensive Guide for Removing Oil Cooler Lines from the Radiator